Aw3someG/Aw3someG/README.md

 ## BYI !!
 * I don't usually use tonetags, unless necessary, so do lmk if you ever have a hard time understanding my tone when texting!
 * I am 7TEEN, turning 8TEEN
+* I tend to be awkward or overwhelming

 ## INTERESTS :
 **I have a HEAVY fixation on things such as..**